onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Im the #1 self proclaimed expert on the intersection of … and this is the culmination of the last 4 years of my life - obsession
 So let me tell you why.
 We’ll cover collective intelligence and consciousness, incentives, digital ID, culture, causality, the meaning of life, social engineering, and a lot more.
+    ... and - ding ding ding! - the meaning of life!
 But first - why is our system the most important?

 What sits at the absolute root of the causality/dependency graph?
 What is the essence of our species?
 The core of civilization?